Jaxon-Delgado/Jaxon-Delgado/README.md

 - 👋 Hi, I’m @Jaxon-Delgado
 - 👀 I’m interested in Cybersecurity and Penetration Testing
-- 🌱 I’m currently learning IT Foundations
+- 🌱 I’m currently learning server maintenance and configuration
 - 💞️ I’m looking to collaborate on Resume Building projects!
 - 📫 You can reach me through my email jaxondelgado11@gmail.com